AFLplusplus/AFLplusplus/instrumentation/README.lto.md

 ## Solving difficult targets

 Some targets are difficult because the configure script does unusual stuff that is unexpected for afl.
-See the next chapter `Potential issues` for how to solve these.
+See the next section `Potential issues` for how to solve these.

 ### Example: ffmpeg